AndyB-WHG/e-volve-retail/README.md

 Here are the colors being used :

-* Text and Product Product Prices:
+* Site-wide text, product prices and Navbar icons:

     Charcoal Grey   -  `rgb(55, 56, 56)`

-* Default Page Background :
+* Default Background :

     White  -  `#ffffff`